-Standard online advertising is delivered through display ads of varying design and approach.
-Most display ads feature a square or rectangle sized-box with a contained image and text or video.
-There’s an offer and a call-to-action, and anyone sufficiently interested can click the ad and find out more via a landing page and potentially make a purchase.
-The goal is to drive traffic to a site and inspire a user to take action.
+Standard online advertising is delivered through display ads ― often a square or rectangle sized-box with an image and text, or video.
+There’s a call-to-action and the goal is to drive traffic and inspire a user to take action.

 Both branded content and sponsored content deviate from this type of advertising by prioritizing engagement over clicks.

 Branded content and sponsored content can get confused with each other but they differ in one key way: who ultimately drives the content.

 Branded content is driven by the brand.
 Quite often it is created by the brand itself and lives on brand-owned platforms.
 (With our branded content offering at Springer Nature, our clients bring their objectives and ideas for content, and our writers, editors, and media editors then bring those ideas to life).

 With sponsored content, in contrast, the brand’s involvement in the content creation is limited.

 In both cases, a more straightforward “sale-sy” approach is replaced by the desire to connect with an audience through content that is useful or interesting on its own, and not purely designed to result in purchases.

 1. It’s not asking you to buy anything